filipalacerda/filtered-table/README.md

 - `components`: The components used to render the application.
 Ideally they would be reusable components without any logic associated, but due to the specificity of the application I decided to keep some logic within the components.
 - `types`: A file with all the common types
 - `unit tests`: Unit tests can be found in the components folder, or in the root folder for the main page of the application.
+- `filterProducts`: Where the filters are being performed, according to the `property`, the `operator` and the `value`

 ### Components

 1. `search` component:
    1. This component is not meant to be reusable, since it's tied with the data formats of the properties and operators.
    2. Initially, I implemented a solution where the filters would only be applied if the a search button was clicked.
-But I then understood that this was not the requirements.
+But I then understood that this was not the requirement.
-   3. The component filters the operators available based on the property selected
+   3. The component filters the operators available based on the property selected.
-   4. The component renders a different type of input based on the property selected, allowing for a number, a string or a list to be displayed
+   4. The component renders a different type of input based on the property selected, allowing for a text input or a select to be displayed
+2. `dynamicInput` component:
+   1. I decided to extract this logic into a separate component to reduce code complexity in the `search` component and to allow for easier unit tests
+3. `table` component:
+   1. This component renders the provided headers
+   2. If there are products to be displayed, the component will render them
+   3. Otherwise, the component renders a row displaying the informational text saying that there are no results to show.

 ## Future improvements